Cronners123/Cronners123.github.io/_posts/2017-03-10-Week-6-Building.md

 </td>
   </tr>
   <tr>
-    <td>Activity:  What are you going to be doing this lesson? </td>
+    <th>Activity:  What are you going to be doing this lesson? </th>
   </tr>
   <tr>
     <td>I will fix my sword and make a new variable called high level.</td>
   </tr>
   <tr>
-    <td>End of Lesson: What point have you reached at the end of the lesson?
-Did you meet your goal? </td>
+    <th>End of Lesson: What point have you reached at the end of the lesson?
+Did you meet your goal? </th>
   </tr>
   <tr>
     <td>I have met my goal and now have a fully working game with no glitches or things wrong with it as far as I can tell.</td>